-What am I doing walking along with a stick held aloft?
+What is this woman doing – Walking along with a stick held aloft? 🙂

 … Water divining?

-But it’s spoilt when I walk into one of these!
+But it can be spoilt when unknowingly one walks into one of these!

 A spider draped across my path waiting for dinner to drop in!